TheWorldAvatar/exposure-calculation-agent/README.md

 1) NAMESPACE (namespace of blazegraph, defaults to kb)
 2) DATABASE (database name of postgres, defaults to postgres)

-## Note on Ontop usage

-Exposure results are instantiated with the full IRIs in the table, this should not be mixed with mappings that make use of `<https://w3id.org/obda/vocabulary#isCanonicalIRIOf>` (particularly the citydb dataset) which is known to cause issues.

 ## Core API

 Route to call the core function: